 It’s the 10th frame in bakers.
 Time for the varsity anchor to step up.
 Will Risinger ’20 saunters up, Gucci Belt on display for all to see.
 He picks up his pink, fiery, Lit Bowling ball, and gives it a quick clean with his shammy.
 He walks up to the approach.
 A bead of sweat trickles down from his brow.
 Greasy.
 Risinger starts his walk up.
 Sliding towards the foul line, he releases his ball, confident in his throw.
 Arcing towards the gutter, the whole crowd expects his ball to curve.
 However, much to everyone’s chagrin, the ball plops into the gutter with a loud thud.
 Hilarity ensues, as exclamations of shock, jeers, and laughter fill the building due to this shocking event.
-Even the best of bowlers have a bad throw, and Risinger and the team shrug off the first ball.
+But, even the best of bowlers have a bad throw, and Risinger and the team shrug off the first ball.
 Time for a wombat (hitting all ten pins after a gutter ball.)
 Again, he starts his approach, chucks the ball down lane, straight into the right gutter once again.
 In a truly shocking turn of events, the varsity anchor has just thrown two gutter balls in a row.

 Other than this unfortunate break for Will in a baker game that came after the match was already clinched, it was a dominating performance in a close match with a talented Lewisville team.
 Despite the final score, the matches were much closer than they may have seemed, with some being decided by only a few pins.